osmdatar/rev-response/doc/resp1.md

 not extract complete data because even with `config` set to full volume, `GDAL` strips all object IDs, and so prevents any ability to assemble and dissemble geometrically distinct components.
+10. Comment that it's confusing that `osmdata_sf (q, doc)` writes *from* `doc` into `sf`, yet `osmdata_xml (q, doc)` writes *to* `doc` - um, yeah, i (MP) hadn't thought of it that way, but that could certainly be somewhat confusing.
+I am, however, unsure of how to resolve this.
+I like the simplicity of a mere three main functions all of form `osmdata_abc()`, with similar arguments in all cases.
+All functions can or do return data of the form specified after that subscript, so that's consistent.
+The only inconsistency is that `osmdata_xml()` also enables `doc` to be *written*.
+Making this any neater would likely require adding an additional step, so `osmdata_xml()` would purely serve to import into `R`, with an additional stage required to potentially write back to `xml`.
+I'm not sure what would be less confusing: the admittedly present yet likely quite mild confusion highlighted here, or unnecessarily breaking a currently very simple one-liner into two distinct functions?
+I simply don't know at present, but would welcome any suggestions.